 Written by Brian Kemple

-A review of and response to Carrie Jenkins’ What Love Is: And What It Could Be, (Basic Books: NY, 2017).
+A review of and response to Carrie Jenkins’ What Love Is: And What It Could Be, (New York: Basic Books, 2017).

 The Ruin and Salvation of Love